seqcode/Bichrom/README.md

 **Required Arguments**

+**info**:
-**info** : This is a standard genome sizes file, recording the size of each chromosome.
+This is a standard genome sizes file, recording the size of each chromosome.
 It contains 2 tab-separated columns containing the chromosome name and chromosome size.
-For an example, please see: sample_data/mm10.info.
-Genome sizes files are typically available from UCSC Genome Browser.
+For an example file, please see: `sample_data/mm10.info`.
+Genome sizes files are typically available from the UCSC Genome Browser (https://genome.ucsc.edu)

+**fa**:
-**fa**: This is a fasta file from which train, test and validation data should be constructed.
+This is a fasta file from which train, test and validation data should be constructed.

+**len**:
-**len**: Length of training, test and validation windows.
-(Recommended=500)
+Length of training, test and validation windows. (**Recommended=500**)

+**acc_domains**:
-**acc_domains**: A BED file containing accessible domains.
-This will be used for sampling from accessible chromatin while constructing the training data.
+A BED file containing accessibility domains in the cell-type of interest.
+This will be used for sampling regions from accessible chromatin when constructing the Bichrom training data.
+For an example file, please see: `sample_data/mES_atacseq_domains.bed`.

+**chromtracks**:
-**chromtracks**: One or more BigWig files representing the chromatin datasets to be used as predictors of TF binding.
+One or more BigWig files containing histone ChIP-seq or ATAC-seq data.

+**peaks**:
-**peaks**: A ChIP-seq or ChIP-exo peaks file in the multiGPS file format.
-Each peak (line in file) is represented as chromosome:midpoint.
-For an example, please see: sample_data/Ascl1.events
+A ChIP-seq or ChIP-exo TF peaks in the multiGPS file format.
+Each peak is represented as **chromosome:midpoint**.
+For an example file, please see: `sample_data/Ascl1.events`.

+**nbins**:
-**nbins**: The number of bins to use for binning the chromatin data.
-(Recommended=10-20.
-Note that with an increase in **nbins** (or decrease in bin size), the memory requirements will increase.)
+The number of bins to use for binning the chromatin data. (**Recommended=10-20**.
+Note that with an increase in resolution and **nbins** (or decrease in bin size), the memory requirements will increase.)

+**o**:
-**o**: Output directory for storing output train, test and validation datasets.
+Output directory for storing output train, test and validation datasets.

-#### Optional Arguments
+**blacklist** (optional):

-**blacklist**: A blacklist BED file, with artifactual regions to be excluded from the training.
-For an example, please see: sample_data/mm10_blacklist.bed
+A blacklist BED file, with artifactual regions to be excluded from the training.
+For an example file, please see: `sample_data/mm10_blacklist.bed`.

+### Step 1 - Output
-This function will create train, test and validation datasets.
+construct_data.py will produce train, test and validation datasets in the specified output directory.

-In addition, this function will produce an output file called **bichrom.yaml**, which stores the paths to all formatted datasets: sequences, binned chromatin tracks and TF binding labels.
+This function will also produce a configuration file called **bichrom.yaml**, which can be used as input to run Bichrom.
+This configuration file stores the paths to the created train, test and validation datasets.

-**Step 2: Train Bichrom**
+### Step 2 - Train Bichrom

 ```
 cd trainNN